pulumi/pulumiup-2025-keynote-demo/chatbot-service/infra-yaml/README.md

 - `memory`: The memory for the Fargate task in MB (default: 512)
 - `desired_count`: The desired number of tasks to run (default: 1)
 - `openai_api_key`: Your OpenAI API key (required, will be stored as a secret)
+- `owner`: The owner of the resources (optional, used for tagging)

+## Security

+- The application is deployed in a VPC with restricted access
+- Ingress traffic is limited to the VPC CIDR (10.0.0.0/16)
+- Egress traffic is allowed for necessary outbound connections
+- Secrets are stored in AWS Secrets Manager
+- IAM roles follow the principle of least privilege

 ## Outputs

 - `url`: The URL of the deployed chatbot application
+- `metricsUrl`: The URL to the ECS service metrics dashboard